enkidevs/reduck/README.md

 `addReducerCases(actionName: String, reducerCases: Object)` This method is used similarly to `defineAction` but does **not** define a new action.
 It is used to define a reducer which will change the duck's state when an action from a different duck is dispatched.
 Therefore the `actionName` needs to be of an existing action and the `reducerCases` cannot have a `creator`.
-  * add a reducer case with the `actionName` parameter as '*'.
-This reducer case will be invoked on every action that is dispatched by the duck, and will be applied to the state
+  * add a reducer case with the `actionName` parameter as `'*'`.
+This reducer case will be invoked on every action that is dispatched by the duck, and will be applied to the state.
 For Example :
   ```
   duckProduct.addReducerCase('*', (state, action) => {
     return {